Formal EEO Complaint Process for Federal Employment Cases

 Under the Freedom of Information Act (FOIA), you have the right to request your agency to produce documents relevant to you case.
 This may be the only tool of discovery you have in the EEO process (unless you request an EEOC hearing after 180 days from filing a formal complaint).
 The discovery tool under FOIA should be used well in advance however, as the Agency may drag its feet in responding to your requests.
 When requesting, be very specific and time bound.
 Name the documents or describe them as much as possible with specific date range.
 Many requests are responded to by the Agency trying to understand or pretending to not understand what was requested.
 In other words, don't request for any and all documents ranging over 10 years or with no date range specified.

-➤ Agency is obligated to issue you the Report of the Investigation (ROI) or the Agency Investigative File (AIF) within180 days of your filing the formal complaint, unless you grant an extension.
+➤ Agency is obligated to issue you the Report of the Investigation (ROI) or the Agency Investigative File (AIF) within 180 days of your filing the formal complaint, unless you have granted an extension to the investigator, on unless you amended your complaint, in which case the clock re-starts from the time of your filing the amended complaint (not to exceed a total of 360 days).

-If Agency did not issue you the ROI within 180 days of your filing the formal complaint or, if you granted an extension, after expiration of the extension period, you can force the Agency to issue one by requesting an EEOC hearing.
-Once you request the hearing, the EEOC will order the Agency to produce it within 15 days.
-If Agency fails to produce it as ordered, the Agency can be sanctioned, including issuance of a default judgment against the Agency.
-EEOC usually grants several extensions and warnings before issuing a default judgment, however.
+If Agency did not issue you a ROI within 180 days of your filing a formal EEO complaint or, if you granted an extension, after expiration of the extended investigation period, you can force the Agency to issue a ROI by requesting an EEOC hearing.
+Once you request hearing, the EEOC will order the Agency to produce the ROI within 15 days.
+If Agency fails to produce it as ordered, the agency can be sanctioned, including issuance of a default judgment against the Agency.
+EEOC usually grants several extensions to the agency or issue several warnings before issuing a default judgment as sanction.
+You will find that EEOC administrative judge (AJ) is very lenient toward the agency.

 Advice:

-Rebut any rejection of your valid claims, even if the claims may still be rejected afterwards.
-Because once you have rebutted, it is easier to challenge Agency's rejection or misrepresentation of your claim later at the EEOC hearing (if you are going to request one after 180 days of filing a formal complaint.)
+Rebut any rejection of your valid EEO claims, even if the claims may still be rejected afterwards.
+Because once you have rebutted Agency’s dismissal of your claims, it is easier to challenge Agency's rejection later on at the EEOC hearing (if you are going to request hearing, which you can do 180 days after you had filed a formal EEO complaint (unless you extended the investigation period or filed an amended complaint.)

 ➤ EEO investigation and/or fact-finding conference/interview

 An EEO investigator will be assigned to your case by the Agency (and paid for by the Agency).
-(Your local EEO counselor will be no longer involved in the process hence forth.)
-The EEO investigator has 180 days (from the date of your filing the formal complaint) to complete the investigation and to submit the Report of Investigation (ROI) or, as it is called in various ways Investigation File (IF) or Investigation Report (IR) or Agency Investigation File (AIF).
+Your local EEO counselor will no longer be involved hence forth.
+The EEO investigator has 180 days (from the date you filed a formal EEO complaint) to complete the investigation and to compile a Report of Investigation (ROI), aka Investigation File (IF), Investigation Report (IR), or Agency Investigation File (AIF).
 See §1614.106(d)(2).
 See below for more on ROI.

-You have the right to request an EEOC hearing before an administrative judge 180 days after your filing the formal complaint, regardless whether or not the Report of Investigation is issued to you.
+You have the right to request EEOC hearing to be heard by an administrative judge 180 days after your filing a formal EEO complaint, regardless whether or not the Report of Investigation is issued to you.
 (EEOC hearing request form).
-The Agency will request you to grant an extension of 60 or 90 days.
+The Agency will request you to grant an extension of 60 or 90 days to complete investigation.
 The extension is not usually intended to grant YOU more time to present your case to the investigator.
 Rather, it is designed to grant the investigator (and possibly the Agency) more time to prepare the Report of Investigation (or more time to defend against your allegations).
+If you could not submit your response on time to EEO investigator’s questionnaire, you may consider granting some extension—but not the full 60 or 90 days.
+Grant less.

 Advice: